jburnford/HGISlab_USASK/ProgrammingHistorianNLTKdraft.md

 -   *You can cut and past the address to a different Internet Archive text here and explore the results.*

-I checked the source HTML code and found that the \<pre\> tag comes after all of the website preamble that we don't want to include.
+We can check the source HTML code and find that the \<pre\> tag comes after all of the website preamble that we don't want to include.
 This command searches through the string of HTML data and finds the location of the \<pre\> tag and returns the [text string](<http://en.wikipedia.org/wiki/String_%28computer_science%29>) from that